Making Tax Digital – helping you comply with the regulations

 As stated above, Making Tax Digital just affects VAT returns.

-It’ll expand to include the whole shebang, from NIC to corporation tax.
+It will eventually expand to include everything from Income Tax (expected in April 2023) to Corporation Tax (expected from 2026).
 The idea is that by starting with VAT, your business has time to adapt.
 But expand it will and – if you’re not already using online accounting software – this is the time to seriously consider it.

-Software such as QuickBooks simplifies the whole process by prompting you to add any missing or required data.
+Making Tax Digital software such as QuickBooks simplifies the whole process by prompting you to add any missing or required data.
 It then automatically compiles it in such a way that you or your accountant can easily submit it to HMRC’s digital tax system.
-For now, this means your VAT return, but in time it’ll affect everything you do.
+For now, this means your VAT return, but in time it will affect everything you do.

 Making Tax Digital and your accountant